 Texts cluster into three main profiles.
-The first profile (top-left to mid-left on the chart) is characterized by high positive TSDA scores, indicating a strong pro-TSD stance, and relatively low TSDB scores, meaning that this pro-TSD stance is presented in a fairly imbalanced way.
-Both of Andreessen's texts are extreme examples of this one-sided pro-TSD discourse (TSDB near 0).
-The second profile (bottom half of the chart) contains critical and counter-TSD texts. \texttt{ amodei-2023-scaling} is an outlier, with a very strongly negative TSDA score and a low TSDB score, indicating that it is not only heavily anti-TSD in its overall message but also quite imbalanced in that direction. \texttt{ suleyman-2024-containment} also has a negative TSDA but a moderate TSDB, indicating an anti-TSD leaning achieved with more internal balance, but still weighted towards critique.
-Both \texttt{ pichai-2020-regulate} and \texttt{ khosla-2017-scary} are near the neutral TSDA axis with high TSDB scores, which suggests their slight anti-TSD leaning is achieved through a relatively balanced presentation of pro- and anti-TSD elements.
-The third profile (right side of the chart) contains balanced texts, where both TSDA components wholly or nearly cancel each other out (e.g., \texttt{ khosla-2017-scary}, \texttt{ taneja-2022-consequences}).
+The first profile (top-left to mid-left on the chart) is characterized by a strong pro-TSD stance presented in a fairly imbalanced way.
+Both of Andreessen's texts are extreme examples of this one-sided pro-TSD discourse.
+The second profile (bottom half of the chart) contains critical and counter-TSD texts. \texttt{ amodei-2023-scaling} is an outlier, not only heavily anti-TSD in its overall message but also quite imbalanced in that direction.
+While \texttt{ suleyman-2024-containment} also has anti-TSD leaning, it is achieved with more internal balance.
+Both \texttt{ pichai-2020-regulate} and \texttt{ khosla-2017-scary} exhibit a slight anti-TSD lean, achieved through a relatively balanced presentation of pro- and anti-TSD elements.
+The third profile (on the right side of the chart) contains balanced texts (e.g., \texttt{ khosla-2017-scary}, \texttt{ taneja-2022-consequences}).

 While TSDA and TSDB provide valuable insights, it is important to approach them with nuance.
 For example, while \texttt{ taneja-2022-consequences} displays an equilibrium between the pro- and anti-TSD components, this ``perfect balance'' does not render this text ideal.
 A high TSDB score indicates proportional discursive engagement with both sides as defined by the coding scheme.
 However, the qualitative nature and potential subtlety of specific TSD manifestations, some of which may be more insidious than others, require in-depth qualitative analysis.